Thinking of moving your website to a new web host can be overwhelming for any website owner.

 5. Do you have the login and password for the new web host?

-To move to the new host, you’ll need the login and password to transfer the files.
+To move to the new host, you’ll need the login credentials to transfer the files.

-Or, depending on your hosting plan, your new web host may migrate (move) your site for you.
+Or, depending on your hosting plan, your new web host may migrate (move) your site for you for free or at at a minimal cost.

 6. Do you have the login and password for your domain name registration?